viren1993/javascript/javascript/1- Basic/index.md

 Lexical Environment - outer function varibale not show outside innter function ka variable nahi ho ta he upper variable used kar ta he outer function ka

+A lexical environment in JavaScript is a data structure that stores variables and functions defined in the current scope, along with references to all outer scopes.
+It is also known as the lexical scope

 ### **2.3 Strict Mode ("use strict")**
 Strict mode helps catch silent errors and prevents bad practices.